rundeck/docs/docs/administration/projects/resource-model-sources/servicenow.md

 Are going to search on the result of the query the value of `host_name`, if is not set, the `ip_address` or the `dns_domain`.

-A selector with a defualt value like this example:
+A selector with a default value like this example:

 ```
 osName.selector=os